wso2/docs-choreo-dev/en/docs/administer/configure-an-external-idp/configure-asgardeo-as-an-external-idp.md

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev).
 2. In the left navigation menu, click **Settings**.
 3. In the header, click the **Organization** list.
-This will open the organization level settings page.
+This opens the organization-level settings page.
-4. On the **Application Security** tab, click **Identity Providers** and then click **+ Identity Provider**.
+4. Click the **Application Security** tab and then click the **Identity Providers** tab.
-5. Select  **Asgardeo** as the Identity Provider.
+5. To add an identity provider, click **+ Identity Provider**.
+6. Click **Asgardeo**.
-6. Provide a name and a description for the IdP.
+7. In the Asgardeo dialog that opens, specify a name and a description for the IdP.
-7. Enter the `Well-Known URL` of your Asgardeo instance.
-You copied this in the prerequisites.
+8. In the **Well-Known URL** field, paste the well-known URL that you copied from your Asgardeo instance by following the prerequisites.
+9. Leave the **Apply to all environments** checkbox selected.
+This allows you to use the tokens generated via this IdP in all environments.

+    !!! note
-8. Leave the **Apply to all environments** checkbox selected.
-However, if you want to restrict the use of the external IdP to a certain environment, you can select them from the **Environments** list.
+         If you want to restrict the use of tokens generated via this IdP to specific environments, clear the **Apply to all environments** checkbox and select the necessary environments from the **Environments** list.

+10. Click **Next**.
+This displays the server endpoints that are useful to implement and configure authentication for your application.
-9. Click **Next**.
+11. Click **Add**.

+Now you have configured Asgardeo as an external IdP in Choreo.